Nakama3942/mighty_logger/README.md

 > Unless required by applicable law or agreed to in writing, software
 > distributed under the License is distributed on an "AS IS" BASIS,
 > WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
-> See the License for the specific language governing permissions and-->
+> See the License for the specific language governing permissions and

 ## Usage
+- Empty
 <!--To install the library, you need to execute the command:
 ```sh
 pip install dox-docs-translator